owentechnicalgroup/llm-chattool/README.md

 # LLM ChatTool

-A powerful Python-based desktop application for interacting with Large Language Models (LLMs).
-This tool provides a streamlined interface for managing conversations with AI models while offering advanced features like RAG (Retrieval-Augmented Generation), webpage context integration, and streaming responses.
+A Python-based desktop application for interacting with Large Language Models (LLMs).
+This tool provides a streamlit interface for managing conversations with AI models while offering advanced features like RAG (Retrieval-Augmented Generation), webpage context integration, and streaming responses.

 ## Features